 Tips to Save Money on City Based Roadtrips

 - The Visitor Center or Chamber of Commerce is the best place to start your visit to any location.
 We’ve found great local restaurant recommendations and suggestions for local businesses to visit for free.
 A few of my favorite activities discovered at a visitor center were farms with free tours/petting zoos, vineyards with free tastings, free museums, and city parks with great activities.

 - Consider self-guided walking tours or tip-based guided tours as affordable ways to experience a city.

 - Self Guided tours vary based on location.

-- We’ve had a lot of fun listening to free Rick Steve’s audio tours on our phone while wandering around new European cities.
+- We’ve had a lot of fun listening to free Rick Steve’s audio tours on our phones while wandering around new European cities.
 The best part is we could stop at our leisure and spend more time in cool spots.
-We haven’t found a similiar free app for US cities yet.
+We haven’t found a similar free app for US cities yet.

-- Some visitor centers have free brochures for self guided walking tours which map out their location’s highlights with interesting history and facts.
-We especially love street art and sometimes create our own tour using Google maps.
+- Some visitor centers have free brochures for self-guided walking tours which map out their location’s highlights with interesting history and facts.
+We especially love street art and sometimes create our own tours using Google maps.

 - Tips Based Tours are a cheap way to explore the best of a city on foot.

 - We search online for ‘Free City Tours’ before our trip and book a spot on a tour that interests us.
 We generally tip the guide $10-$20 per person based on the tour provided.